AliceWonderMiscreations/FlossWoff2/doc/FONT_INSTALL.md

 I believe it is good to have that kind of transparency available to users who want to know that information.

-Each version of the font needs to have a CSS `@font-face` parameter defining the family, and here is where something special is done.
+Each variant of the font needs to have a CSS `@font-face` parameter defining the variant, and here is where something special is done.

 An example from the Dosis family: